Jerusalem of the West

 "Jerusalem of the West" was a term historically used by Jews to describe a non-Jewish city west of Jerusalem where the Jewish diaspora nonetheless enjoyed significant influence, freedom (of religion), and numbers, usually in Western Europe or Maghreb.
 Possibly its most persistent use was that of the Jews of Amsterdam.

 Applications

 Amsterdam

 In Europe, Amsterdam was commonly associated with the term and was called Jeruzalem van het Westen in Dutch.
-Sephardic Jews from Spain and Portugal first settled there in the 17th-century and in 1672, there were an estimated 7,500 Jews living in the city.
-Holland had a reputation of hospitality and tolerance which was rare in Europe at the time.
+Portuguese and Spanish from Iberia first settled there in the late 16th and early 17th century and in 1672, there were an estimated 7,500 Jews living in the city.
+Protestant Holland had a reputation of tolerance which was rare in Europe at the time.
 It was "the first city in Europe where Jews were free from persecution and where they enjoyed religious liberty, ample economic opportunities and social equality."
 The epithet signalled that the Jews felt comfortable in the city.
 Prior to the Holocaust, there were about 80,000 Jews living in Amsterdam.
+"In modern Jewish historiography, the phrase 'Dutch Jerusalem' symbolizes Jewish steadfastness in the face of persecution and Jewish dynamism in the fertile environment of a liberal bourgeois society."